Federally negotiated indirect costs rates generally will be applied on all proposals unless:

 - The sponsor is a non-profit organization with a published, consistently applied policy limiting indirect costs.

-All other exceptions to the university’s negotiated rates require prior approval from the College Research Office and SPARCS.
+All other exceptions to the university’s negotiated rates require prior approval from the college research office (CRO) and SPARCS.
 Approved exceptions may result in a financial penalty to the requesting college.

-Please note that any subcontractors also must adhere to the sponsor-specific indirect cost restrictions NC State honors.
+Please note that any subcontractors also must adhere to the sponsor-specific restrictions on indirect costs that NC State honors.

 Predetermined Rates to be Applied to Projects Proposed from 07/01/2016 to 06/30/2020